Prime Minister And Minister Of Foreign Affairs Meets Benin's Foreign Minister

 Date

-(MENAFN- Gulf Times) HE Prime Minister and Minister of Foreign Affairs sheikh Mohammed bin Abdulrahman bin Jassim Al-Thani met today at the Amiri Diwan with Minister of Foreign Affairs of the Republic of Benin Olushegun Adjadi Bakari, who is visiting the country.
+HE Prime Minister and Minister of Foreign Affairs sheikh Mohammed bin Abdulrahman bin Jassim Al-Thani met today at the Amiri Diwan with HE Minister of Foreign Affairs of the Republic of Benin Olushegun Adjadi Bakari, who is visiting the country.

 During the meeting, the two sides discussed cooperation relations between the two countries and several regional and international issues.